Civil Fraud Claims

 If a commercial fraud claim is successful for any ground, then the claimant can ask the Court to:

 - Order the return of assets or property subject to the commercial fraud claim.

 A claimant will often embark on an asset tracing exercise in other jurisdictions.
 We use our network of professionals to assist with this.
 Forensic accounting may also be required.

-The strategy of defence to a commercial fraud allegation will depend on the facts claimed.
+The strategy of defence to a civil court claim where there is a fraud allegation will depend on the facts claimed.
 However, some common defences are as follows: